 The Scholarship That Started it All

 Mr. Terry worked his way up to a starting position by his sophomore year and quickly became a featured player on the team- playing guard on offense and linebacker on defense.
-During his senior year in 1937, Mr. Terry was chosen as captain of the Longhorns for a game against the heavily-favored Baylor team.
+During his senior year in 1937, Mr. Terry was chosen as the Longhorns Captain for a game against the heavily-favored Baylor team.
 UT’s 9-6 victory “shocked the nation” and was credited to Terry’s leadership.
-Upon their return to Austin, Terry and the Longhorn team saw the recently-completed UT Tower lit for the first time in their honor.
+Upon returning to Austin, Terry and the Longhorn team saw the recently-completed UT Tower lit for the first time in their honor.

 Mr. Terry always identified the receipt of his football scholarship as one of the most important events of his life.
 This gift eventually inspired the creation of the Terry Foundation, which could provide a college education for students who (like Mr. Terry himself) may not have the opportunity to fulfill their dreams otherwise.